Skip to main content

 Each declaration contained the master's name; the vessel's name; a full and detailed description of the vessel; the tonnage; place of ownership; names of the owner or owners; number of crew members and frequently the names of the officers; the number of guns and other armaments; amount and kind of ammunition; quantity of sails, cables, chains, anchors, spare cordage; cargo; ports where bound; and the length of time for which the vessel was victualed.
 The declaration was signed, witnessed and dated.
 When a commission was issued, a record of the transaction was entered into a numbered folio volume.

 Detailed introductory material prepared by Walter Minchinton, Exeter University, has been microfilmed at the beginning of the first reel of film.
 It consists of a section on provenance, a lengthy essay providing background information on letters of marque with statistical tables specific to the letters of marque against America, a combined table of contents and microfilm shelf list and a bibliography.
-Available in the electronic finding aids section as PDFs.
-HCA 26/60-70: A typed index of commander and ship names referencing the folio number for corresponding letters of marque is available on the microfilm at the end of each volume for that volume, and compiled electronically for volumes 68-70; see Electronic Finding Aid section below.
+Available as PDFs.

-Electronic version available.
-See Microforms staff.- PDF Finding Aid:
+Electronic version of record available.
+See Microforms staff.

 Researchers may wish to consult the companion series, Letters of Marque : Declarations Against France, Spain, and the United Provinces : 1777-1783, which is available in the Loyalist Collection and shelved at the following number : MIC-Loyalist FC LMR .G7A3L4F7.